Reach your #futuregoals.

 There are 9 universities and 14 higher education colleges here in Leeds City Region, so if you don’t want to move away from home there are still lots of options for you.

-You can get many qualifications at university including, Post Graduate Degree, Masters or a PHD.
+You can get many qualifications at university including, Under Graduate Degree, Post Graduate Degree, Masters or a PHD.
 Depending on what career path you take you may decide a Post Graduate Degree is enough.
 You can go to university at any age and some people go back a lot later in life if they either want to retrain, change their career or simply learn more.

 It’s all about skills